-I am a therapist working remotely via Skype or telephone (10:00-19:00 Mon-Fri).
+I am a therapist working remotely via Skype, WhatsApp or telephone (10:00-19:00 Mon-Fri).
 I have through my own experiences with OCD from a young age decided to focus my work on this area of life.
 I feel passionately about helping other OCD sufferers to find ways to manage their condition, to enable them to reclaim their life and start focusing on their goals.

 As well as specialising in OCD therapy, I offer general counselling for anxiety, depression and other life issues.

 I hold a Level 4 Diploma in Integrative Therapeutic Counselling (Person-Centred/CBT/Transactional Analysis), an Introduction to CBT Certificate and a Diploma in OCD Studies.

 I spent five years supporting the UK charity OCD Action as a helpline volunteer.

 My therapeutic experience has been gained with The OCD Treatment Centre, in primary and secondary school work for the charity Place2Be, Brentwood Mind and Dove Counselling (bereavement counselling).
 I have been working with clients with OCD in my own private practice since December 2019.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.